zamrokk/marketpulse/docs/src/deploy.md

       MarketpulseModule#Marketpulse - 0x9a8aD93E7bE3fDCA9667D457cecBE24C8ee7509f
       ```

-1. Run this command to verify the contract, using the contract address as the value of `<CONTRACT_ADDRESS>`:
+1. Run this command to verify your deployed contract, using the contract address as the value of `<CONTRACT_ADDRESS>`:

    ```bash
    npx hardhat verify --network etherlinkTestnet <CONTRACT_ADDRESS>
    ```

-   You can also pass the `--verify` switch to the deployment command to verify the contract as part of the deployment process.
+   You can also pass the `--verify` option to the deployment command to verify the contract as part of the deployment process.

 The next step is to create the frontend application.